 If you are asking this question, CONGRATULATIONS!
 You have taken a major step in the right direction.

-There are several options available in the market.
+There are several secure password managers for business available in the market.
 To make sure that your business uses the best product it is important to evaluate your needs and pick features you would require.
 For example, if your company uses services that require multiple users to access it, you would go for a password manager that lets users create groups for shared access so that employees can be up to date on the password changes and remove access for those who leave the company.

 What to look for in a corporate password manager:

-- Cross-platform.
-The password manager should work on multiple devices and operating systems and have data syncing feature to provide the flexibility to retain the same security between different platforms.
+Cross-platform compatibility .
+The password manager should work on multiple devices and operating systems and have a data syncing feature to provide the flexibility to retain the same security between different platforms.

-- Admin console.
+Admin console .
 A centralized admin console lets you manage employee access and set company-wide policies.
 The added benefit is the ability to track login attempts, valid logins, and unusual activities.
-Make sure your password manager allows you to customize the admin privileges.
+Make sure your corporate password manager allows you to customize the admin privileges.

-- Password storage.
-You can either store your passwords on locally or remotely on a company’s server.
-Most managers first encrypt the passwords locally before storing them on cloud.
+Password storage .
+You can either store your passwords locally or remotely on a company’s server.
+Most managers first encrypt the passwords locally before storing them on the cloud.
 So, it should be safe for a majority of users.
-There is still a remote possibility that the passwords could become compromised.
+There is still a remote possibility that the company’s passwords could become compromised.
 So, if you hate the idea of having your organization’s passwords stored on one site in the cloud, there is always the option of storing them locally.